 - Install a smart home thermostat.
 These are devices which allow you to control your home’s heating from anywhere in the world using your smartphone.
 How does this save you money?
 Well, for example, if you have the ability to turn your heating off remotely, you’ll never have to pay to heat an empty house again!

 - Invest in some home energy efficiency measures.
-Many of us are turned off from putting money towards things such as decent wall and roof insulation or solar panels because of the cost of installation, even though such measures lead to significant longer-term savings.
+Many of us are turned off from putting money towards things such as wall and attic insulation or solar panels because of the cost of installation, even though such measures lead to significant longer-term savings.
 The good news is there are both grants and loans out there to help you with making your home more energy efficient.

 Did we miss anything?